 An oral or written contract in which the parties state the contract's terms and express their intentions in words.

-extended coverage policy
+extended title policy

 - A condition, once found in most listing forms, providing that the listing would continue for a set period of time, such as 90 days, and then would be automatically renewable until the parties agreed to terminate it.
 Use of such clauses in listing contracts is frowned on by the courts and violates many state license laws.
 The use of such a clause by an organization may be a violation of the antitrust laws.
 Such clauses, however, do not violate antitrust laws if inserted by individual brokers in their own exclusive listing forms, though the clause must state a final termination date.